 Wondering how to help animals?
-In addition to adopting a pet, there are many other ways to contribute to the welfare of animals.
+Every adopted pet is a life saved.
+But, in addition to adopting a pet, there are many other ways to contribute to the welfare of animals.

 I was originally going to just go down a simple list of ways to help cats, both locally, and around the world, but I started writing and found myself with several pages of not-necessarily-cat-only ideas.